 Keep the water in the vase very clean, and trim the stems every few days.
 Add a drop of bleach.

 Cold temps can slow their maturity and blooming.
 Excessive rain can stunt their growth.
-Climate factors affect their height.
-Sunflowers like it hot!!
-So do Zinnias!
+Daylength & climate factors affect their height.
+Seed availability affects which sunflowers we grow.

-Drop the stripped leaves and clippings back into the flower patch.
+Drop any clippings back into the flower patch.
 They will decompose & add nutrients back into the soil.
-They will help feed the next crop.
+Doing this will help feed the next crop.
 Thank you!